-The total number of customers in a given class contestable and non-contestable, residential/non-residential, is the number of active accounts on 30 June.
+The total number of customers in any of the categories in the above table is the number of active accounts on 30 June.

-6 A customer account may include billing for more than one supply address.
-This means that, for some retailers, the number of accounts may be less than the number of supply addresses.
+A customer account may include billing for more than one supply address.
+This means that, for some retailers, the number of customer accounts may be less than the number of supply addresses.